 - Be willing and able to carry and handle firearms

-You need to meet the following physical/medical qualifications:
+Applicants need to meet the following medical qualifications:

-- Manual dexterity with comparatively free motion of my fingers, wrists, elbows, shoulders, hip and knee.
+Manual dexterity with comparatively free motion of fingers, wrists, elbows, shoulders, hips and knees.

-- Your arms, hands, legs, and feet are sufficiently intact and functioning.
-(If unable to meet this standard, you can ask for a medical review process to determine your eligibility.)
+Arms, hands, legs, and feet are sufficiently intact and functioning.
+(If unable to meet this standard, the applicant can ask for a medical review process to determine their eligibility.)

-- Sufficient vision in each eye, with or without correction.
-You have near vision (corrective lenses permitted) sufficient for reading printed material the size of typewritten characters.
+Sufficient vision in each eye, with or without correction.
+If the applicant has near vision (corrective lenses permitted) sufficient for reading printed material the size of typewritten characters.

-- Emotional and mental stability that allow you to perform duties that are exacting and responsible and involve activities under trying conditions.
+Emotional and mental stability that allows them to perform duties that are exacting and responsible and involve activities under trying conditions.

-- You do not have a physical condition that would cause you to be a hazard to yourself or others.
+Do not have a physical condition that would cause them to be a hazard to themself or others.